This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in China.

 What do you predict will be the most contentious patent litigation issues in your jurisdiction over the next twelve months?

-I predict increase in damages and distribution of burden of proof would be the most contentious patent litigation issues in China over the next twelve months.
+We think the willful infringement and the punitive damages in connection therewith will be the most contentious patent litigation issues over the next twelve months.

 Which aspects of patent litigation, either substantive or procedural, are most in need of reform in your jurisdiction?